 MPRG members have collected a wide range of test equipment for this purpose, either purchased, donated or lent (for which we are most grateful, as without it the equipment could not be made operational).

 Spares for much of the transmitting and receiving equipment are stored in the cupboards and under the workbench.
 There are several servicing trolleys so the heavier equipment can be wheeled in to position, freeing up bench space.
 One filing unit has been utilised to store all the technical data.
 This makes it easier to locate circuitry when required in a hurry.

-Test equipment includes dummy loads, frequency counters, signal generators, solder irons large and small, volt-ohm metres and lots more.
+Test equipment includes dummy loads, frequency counters, signal generators, solder irons large and small, volt-ohm meters and lots more.
 Enough to say it is well equipped.

 The next room along the corridor is called the Trunk Room, and here Telecom have their service to Ponui and Chamberlain Islands.
 Originally used as a storage room it has now been cleared so Telecom can use it for cellular telephone equipment.

-At the end of the corridor is the Garage.
+At the end of the corridor is the garage.
 Originally used as the station garage, it later held the motor generator to power the station in an emergency.
-The generator was sold and removed when the station closed down.
-Now the space is used to store the large items and also a serviceable lathe.
+The generator was sold and removed after the station closed.
+Now the space is used to store large items and also a serviceable lathe.

 Near the front door are stairs leading down to the gent’s toilet and shower room used by the PO staff in the old days.
 Unfortunately, all the brass fittings and the external taps and pipes were removed from the building and disposed of, which was disappointing as they were apart of the original station.
 This room has now been completely sealed off, as it is unusable.
 At the foot of this stairwell is a trap door, which leads to the cable ducting for some of the services for the building.
 During heavy rain when the outside court yard floods the water tracks down the ducting into the stairwell space and has been seen at 18in depth.
 It does drain away eventually via the floor drain in the shower room.